How Much Does Laser Tattoo Removal Hurt? – Pain Guide

 The creams usually contain different concentrations of prilocaine, benzocaine, lidocaine, or tetracaine.
 These ingredients are all effective in numbing the skin.

 Some creams are available over-the-counter, others are prescription only.
-Clinics which use numbing creams may ask the patient to apply it at home before attending the appointment.
+Clinics that use numbing creams may ask the patient to apply it at home before attending the appointment.
 This is due to the time it takes for the cream to work.

 Cold Air Machines